 Commissioner Bruni graduated with honors with a degree in Fire Science Administration from St. Petersburg College, has a bachelor’s degree with distinction in Organizational Studies from Eckerd College, and obtained with honors a Masters in Education with a concentration in Public Administration from Troy State University.

-Commissioner Louis R. Snelling IV was appointed to the Board of Fire Commissioners upon the retirement of James C. Terry in December of 2015, and was subsequently elected in November 2016 for a four-year term and has been subsequently re-elected since then.
+Commissioner Louis R. Snelling IV was appointed to the Board of Fire Commissioners upon the retirement of James C. Terry in December of 2015, and was elected in November 2016 for a four-year term and has been subsequently re-elected since then.